East Kentwood High School: History

-East Kentwood High School was built in 1969 in Gaines Township.
+East Kentwood High School was built in 1969 and opened in fall 1970.
 Since then it has undergone numerous renovations, including the addition of the West Wing in 1975 and the construction of the Freshman Campus in 1994.
 Further construction was finished in 1983, 1986, 1994, and 2006.
 The 1994 project included a renovation of the fieldhouse and expansion of the West Wing, which involved adding several new science classrooms.
 In the mid-1980s, a south corridor was completed to shelter students crossing each wing.
 East Kentwood is one of two public high schools in the state of Michigan to have its own ice arena on campus.
 East Kentwood also has its own competitive and community swimming pools, and a 1,600-seat Fine Arts Auditorium.

 The original Kentwood high school, which is now Crestwood Middle School, opened in 1960.
 When the new site was built in 1969, the new school was named East Kentwood because there were plans to eventually build a second high school, which would have been known as West Kentwood a few years later.
 West Kentwood would have built on the same physical campus as East Kentwood.
 When the first vote for a second high school was turned down in the early 1970s it led to the construction of East Kentwood's first swimming pool as well as what was referred to as the Freshman wing.
 To this day, talks of building a second high school periodically resurface but have so far been turned down in favor of the economic advantages of running one large high school.